 What’s the podcast?
 The Bible Recap.
 It has changed my year, if only by the daily reminder that, “He’s where the joy is”.

 Tara Leigh Cobble is the woman who does the recap each episode, and she gets the gospel.
 I mean, she really gets the whole “It’s all about Jesus” thing.
-So for someone who may be struggling to unshackle from the bondage of really bad religion, Tara’s insights will help you remove the chains with the power of the Bible, link by link by link.
+So for someone who may be struggling to unshackle from the bondage of really bad religion, Tara’s insights will help you remove the chains, link by link by link.

 This is a safe space, my friend.
 You are free to admit that you just can’t read your Bible anymore.
 When it’s time to pick up the nourishment and encouragement and find God there once again, he will make it known to you and by whatever creative means he chooses.
 As my trusty Bible Recap reminds me, “He’s where the joy is.”
 Truly.